 When shareholders file a resolution, companies may reach out to the filers and request a dialogue to discuss aspects of the proposal.
 If an agreement between both parties is reached that satisfies the main requests of the proposal – such as issuing a report or amending a policy – filers may choose to voluntarily withdraw their resolution which will then will not appear on the company’s proxy statement.

 Every year ICCR members negotiate dozens of these successful agreements.
-2018 was a particularly strong year for the ICCR coalition, as we negotiated 114 corporate commitments on a range of issues by the year's end.
+2019 was a particularly strong year for the ICCR coalition, as we negotiated over 100 corporate commitments on a range of issues by the year's end.

 Our members also filed on a number of new topics this year, including:

-- Community Impact of Company’s Operations
+- Impact of Plant Closures